electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/transportation/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/e-tron-gt/transportation/trunk_3.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/models/e-tron-gt/transportation/trunk_3s.jpg"
-        alt="The seats have a 40-20-40 confiuguration" title="The seats have a 40-20-40 confiuguration">
+        class="img-fluid" alt="The seats have a 40-20-40 confiuguration" title="The seats have a 40-20-40 confiuguration">
     </a>
     <figcaption><h4>The seats have a 40-20-40 confiuguration</h4></figcaption>
 </figure>